TechEmpower/FrameworkBenchmarks/frameworks/Java/play1/README.md

-# Play framework Benchmarking Test
+# Play 1 framework Benchmarking Test

-[Play framework](https://www.playframework.com/) - the high velocity web framework for Java and Scala.
+[Play 1 framework](https://www.playframework.com/) - the high velocity web framework for Java and Scala.
+This is the old version - it's not Play 2.

 ### Test sources